harelsegev/INDXRipper/README.md

 A deleted directory may have some of its clusters overwritten by another directory.
 This means the index records found in a deleted directory may actually belong to a different directory.

 A file listed under **\<Unknown\>** may or may not be deleted.
-Its entry was found in a deleted directory, and INDXRipper could not tell if this deleted directory is indeed this file's parent directory.
+Its entry was found in a deleted directory, but INDXRipper could not tell if this deleted directory is indeed this file's parent directory.

 ## Limitations
 * The tool may give false results.